LLNL/RAJA/docs/sphinx/user_guide/tutorial/scan.rst

 Inclusive Scans
 ^^^^^^^^^^^^^^^^

-RAJA's scan operations are intended to be used as standalone operations, and do not need to be used within RAJA execution context such as ``RAJA::forall``.
+RAJA's scan operations are standalone operations.
+That is, they cannot be combined with other operations in a kernel.
 A sequential inclusive scan operation can be executed like so:

 .. literalinclude:: ../../../../exercises/scan_solution.cpp